Headstock

 In the majority of acoustic guitars, this is simply a circular shape but variations known as F-Holes are also seen in some acoustic guitars (mainly jazz acoustic/electric guitars and electric guitars).

-Contrary to popular opinion the sound hole is not solely responsible for the guitar’s sound, this typically originates from the body of the guitar, in particular the soundboard, however, the sound hole opens up the body to allow greater resonance and facilitates the release of internal ‘air resonance’.
+Contrary to popular opinion the soundhole is not solely responsible for the guitar’s sound, which originates from the body of the guitar, in particular the soundboard, however, the soundhole opens up the body to facilitate the release of internal ‘air resonance’.

 Rosette

-While the rosette may appear to be decorative only, rosettes are actually used to reinforce the timber around the sound hole, which otherwise would be subject to cracking.
+While the rosette may appear to be decorative only, rosettes also have a practical side to them and are used to reinforce the timber around the soundhole, which otherwise would be prone to absorbing moisture and cracking.

-The pick guard (also referred to as the scratch plate) is located to the underside of the sound hole of the guitar body.
-As the name implies, the pick guard is used to ‘guard’ or protect the guitar’s body from the pick, that over time would otherwise scratch the guitar’s surface.
+The pickguard (also referred to as the scratchplate) is located on the underside of the soundhole of the guitar body.
+As the name implies, the pickguard is used to ‘guard’ or protect the guitar’s body from the pick, which over time would otherwise scratch the guitar’s surface.

 Binding

-Binding, refers to the strip (vinyl, PVC plastic, amongst other materials) that is seen on the seam between the top and sides of the guitar.
+Binding refers to the strip (vinyl, PVC plastic, amongst other materials) that is seen on the joint between the top and sides of the guitar.
 It is also sometimes seen on the back of the guitar and the neck.
 If the neck features binding it is referred to as a bound neck.

-Binding serves three purposes. firstly it provides a decorative element between the sides and soundboard.
-Secondly it protects the edges of the guitar which are most prone to impact and lastly it shields the open grains of the timber used for the soundboard preventing the absorption of moisture.
+Binding serves a few purposes.
+Firstly it provides a decorative element between the sides and the soundboard.
+Secondly, it protects the edges of the guitar which are most prone to impact, and also provides a smoother playing experience when applied to the neck.

 Soundboard

-While the choice of timber is less critical on an electric guitar due to the additional components involved in creating tone, on acoustic guitars the choice of tonewood can play a major role in the guitar’s overall tone, resonance and ultimately volume.
+While the choice of timber is less critical on an electric guitar due to the additional components involved in creating tone, the choice of tonewood can play a major role in the acoustic guitar’s overall tone, resonance, and ultimately volume.

-The wood used is selected for its strength, and lightness.
-This is because the sound board must vibrate freely to produce sound but also handle the tension applied by the steel strings.
-Soundboards utilise bracing, to add additional tensile strength.
+The wood used is selected for its strength and lightness.
+This is because the soundboard must vibrate freely to produce sound but also handle the tension applied by the steel strings.
+Soundboards also utilize bracing, to add additional tensile strength.

-The bridge is the part of the guitar that fixes the strings to the body and allows for the vibration from the strings to resonate through the body of the guitar, projecting sound.
+The bridge is the part of the guitar that fixes the strings to the body and allows for the vibration from the strings to transfer to the body of the guitar, projecting sound.

 Strings are typically fed through small holes in the bridge and locked in place by the bridge pins (also referred to as fixing pegs) which are pushed directly into the string holes, located on the bridge.